MicrosoftDocs/learn/learn-pr/azure/intro-to-arc-enabled-kubernetes/includes/5-policy.md

 To implement Azure Policy for Kubernetes, you need to install an Azure Policy Add-on.
 Such add-on is available for each of the three supported types of Kubernetes environments.

-For Azure Arc enabled Kubernetes, the implementation consists of the following high-level steps:<!--Marcin: would it be ok to change 'varifiying' into 'varify' etc.?-->
+For Azure Arc enabled Kubernetes, the implementation consists of the following high-level steps:

 1. Verifying that you satisfy all the prerequisites.
 You'll need: